-According to Huffington Post, over 96% of American CEOS are extraverts.
+According to the Huffington Post, over 96% of American CEOS are extroverts.
 And we all know that women are attracted to successful men.
-Statistics show that at least 30 per cent of the population are introverts and it is probably closer to 50 per cent.
+Statistics show that at least 30 percent of the population are introverts and it is probably closer to 50 percent.
 It makes it look like you don’t have a chance.
 That’s bull.
 Introverts make great partners too.
 It just seems that extroverts have an easier time getting back out there and dating again.

 As an introverted guy, you probably have challenges when talking to girls.
 Heck, you have challenges talking to anybody, right?
 Because of that, when you finally open your heart and let a girl in, that is a major risk.
 Once a girl breaks up with an introverted guy, he may stay single for years.
 Especially if he really believed she was the one.

 Here is why introverts have such a hard time getting over a break up:

 1) Risk Without Reward:

 It often takes a superhuman effort for the shy introvert to approach a girl in the first place.
 If she responds and likes him, it is a big gamble for him to open his heart.
 Once an introvert lets himself like a girl, he is no longer a loner.
 Connecting to a girl fills a deep ache of loneliness for lots of guys.
 Introverts take a bigger risk so the breakup digs a deeper hole.

 If a girl ends the relationship there is a gaping hole where she used to be in his mind and his heart.
 Lots of guys crash and burn when a woman dumps them.
 An introvert hurts extra bad and might even blame himself for letting her in that deep.
 Fierce self-inflicted blame just multiplies the heartbreak making things worse.
 Introverts can be brutal to themselves.